These banana overnight oats are a healthy make-ahead breakfast reminiscent of classic banana nut bread.

 As mentioned earlier, overnight oats are a breeze to make, just follow the steps below!

 - Blend the milk, banana, and vanilla.
-You'll need 2 bananas for this recipe, meaning each serving of oats has half a banana – just enough to give it that distinct banana flavor.
-You'll blend the banana, milk, and vanilla extract until smooth, then set it aside.
+Next, blend the banana, milk, and vanilla extract until smooth, then set it aside.

 - Pour the banana milk mixture over the oats.
-Next, you'll pour an equal amount of the banana milk mixture into each mason jar (about 1/2 cup plus 2 tablespoons), then place the lid on the oats and shake them up to combine.
+Next, you’ll pour an equal amount of the banana milk mixture into each mason jar (about 1/2 cup plus 2 tablespoons), then place the lid on the oats and shake them up (or give them a really good stir) to combine.